2017 WPA World Nine-ball Championship

 The 2017 WPA World Nine-ball Championship was the 26th edition of the 9-Ball pool World Championships.
-It took place from December 9 to 14, 2017 in the al-Attiya Sports Arena of the Al-Arabi Sports Club in Doha.
-The Qatari capital was the eighth time in a row the venue for the 9-Ball Championships.
+It took place from December 9-14, 2017 in the al-Attiya Sports Arena of the Al-Arabi Sports Club in Doha.
+The Qatari capital served as the venue for the 9-Ball Championships for the eighth time in a row.

 The championship was won by Filipino Carlo Biado, who defeated his compatriot Roland Garcia 13–5 in the final.
-Third place went to Taiwanese Wu Kun-lin and fourth to Albanian Eklent Kaçi.
-Defending champion was the Austrian Albin Ouschan, who lost in the second round against Kun-lin.
-The world number one Chang Jung-Lin was defeated in the round of the last 64 of the Canadian John Morra.
+Third place went to Wu Kun-lin from Taiwan and fourth to Eklent Kaçi from Albania.
+The defending champion was the Austrian Albin Ouschan, who lost in the second round against Kun-lin.
+The world champion, Chang Jung-Lin, was defeated in the first round of the finals by the Canadian John Morra.

 Qualification

-The tournament is attended by 128 players.
-24 players qualified over the world rankings.
-A total of 92 starting places have been awarded according to a quota by the continental and regional associations as well as the hosting Qatari association and the sponsors.
-From December 5 to 7, 2017, a qualifying tournament was held, in which 96 participants in three knockout competitions played off the remaining 12 starting positions.
+The tournament was attended by 128 players.
+Twenty-four players qualified for the world rankings.
+A total of 92 starting places were awarded according to a quota by the continental and regional associations as well as the hosting Qatari association and the sponsors.
+From December 5-7, 2017, a qualifying tournament was held, in which 96 participants in three knockout competitions played off the remaining 12 starting positions.